 The riding position is slightly forward, which makes aching wrists on long hauls a possibility for some, well before your butt starts to complain.

 The handling is fairly sharp and the only real gripe is that feedback from the front suspension is not as direct as preferred for extreme cornering.
 I only mention this because there is so little to fault on this bike.

 The rear suspension is adjustable for preload and rebound.
 This is done via a hand-twist knob at the rear.

 Dislikes: The dislikes are few.
 The heat from the exhaust is very noticeable.
 The headlights are good, but they do project a few dark spots on the road in front of you and there is not enough sideways illumination.

-Likes: Where the Sprint GT really scores is exactly where it is aimed.
+Likes: The Sprint GT scores exactly where it aims: effortless, enjoyable touring.
 It is versatile and excellent value for money.
 There is also 31 litres worth of pannier space; enough for two full-face helmets, one on either side.

 Verdict and rating

-Every other sport tourer will probably beat the GT at something, but few can compare as a complete package.
+Every other sport tourer will probably beat the Sprint GT 1050 at something, but few can compare as a complete package.
 Comfort, speed, great handling and no fatal flaws.
 8.5/10